DonWachsmalstift/Desy_Felix_2023/logbook_day_2.md

 14:03 450°C reached, switching to H2 flow 7.5 ml/min, image 227
 14:13 no big changes visible in the XRDs
 Co peaks forming slowly, e.g. at 3.75 A

+15:50 we found the laptop turned it self off and the connection failed...